FlinkML/flink-jpmml/README.md

 (e.g. HDFS, Alluxio)
 - `ModelReader` is the object implementing the previous behavior; it will provide the loading methods but will read it _lazily_, _i.e._ only when the transformation will be applied
-- The `PMMLModel` will be loaded once for each TaskManager running on your architecture; that means if you have an active TaskManager _A_ made up of 4 TaskSlots, your TM will load **one and only one** shared copy of the model; this is crucial in order to let the system scale (still simple PMML models can grow to several hundreds of MegaBytes proportionally to the model size, meaning a big load in memory terms)
+- The `PMMLModel` will be loaded by a singleton model factory for each TaskManager running on your architecture; that means if you have an active TaskManager _A_ made up of 4 TaskSlots, your TM will load the model from a single loader entity; this is crucial in order to let the system scale in thread-safety (still simple PMML models can grow to several hundreds of MegaBytes proportionally to the model size, meaning a big load in memory terms)
 - the `PmmlModel.predict` method expects Flink Vectors as input events; this choice let us to leverage the underlying Breeze implementation and **no reflection** will be applied at all; moreover, the user don't have to specify any